harishdurga/go-pinger/README.md

 ### How it works

 There is a CSV file `ping_urls.csv` from which the application will read the list of urls to ping.
 For each url we will create a goroutine.
 After that, we will wait to receive channel messages from the goroutines.
 Once we receive all the messages for the urls we will bulk insert the results into MongoDB a single document for each of the response of a url.
+We will be uploading the following data to MongoDB

+- URL
+- Error if any
+- Time Taken To Complete The Request
+- Http Status Code

 ### How to run